This was a season when everything fell into place for the Sacred Heart Prep boys water polo team.

 They beat CCS Division I champion Bellarmine College Prep twice.
 In the CCS playoffs, they defeated three opponents by a combined 52-10.

 "It was a fantastic year, everything I could've wanted," Enright said.
 "We were really fortunate.
 We had five of six starters returning, real good team chemistry.
-I'm lucky I
+I'm lucky I played with a lot of amazing players.''

 "Harrison was a real quiet, shy, introverted junior on a team with a whole bunch of seniors," Kreutzkamp said.
 "He let his play do the talking."